Skip to main content

 Lars Montelius is the new director of INL – a “gem”

-The governments of Portugal and Spain appointed a prestigious committee made up of four members of the international science and innovation community, who were given the task of selecting, without any nationality restrictions, the person to head INL.
+The Portuguese and Spanish governments appointed a prestigious committee made up of four members of the international science and innovation community, who were tasked with selecting, without any restrictions on nationality, the person to head the INL.
 Lars Montelius was selected and took up his post on September 1, 2014, for a period of five years.
-He is Professor of Nanotechnology at Lund University, Sweden, with specific interests in the interaction of nanotechnology with Life Sciences, especially in the area of neuronanosciences.
-He has published more than 165 scientific articles and 22 patents, and has also founded several technology-based companies in this area.
-Between 2009 and 2011 he was director of the Oresund Science Region, a cooperation initiative between Sweden and Denmark, which involves 12 universities, various regional entities, six science parks, 2,000 companies and 12,000 researchers.
+He is a Professor of Nanotechnology at Lund University, Sweden, with specific interests in the interaction of nanotechnology with the Life Sciences, especially in the field of neuronanoscience.
+He has published more than 165 scientific articles and holds 22 patents, and has also founded several technology-based companies in this field.
+Between 2009 and 2011, he was director of the Oresund Science Region, a cooperation initiative between Sweden and Denmark involving 12 universities, several regional entities, six science parks, 2,000 companies, and 12,000 researchers.